Geeks in Phoenix

 Manage Mac disks inside of Windows with MacDrive

-Now in repairing computers, we are often asked to recover files from old drives and transfer them to external drives.
-Sometimes they are two (2) different formats; NTFS (Windows) & HFS+ (Mac).
-And since Mac and Windows computers don't natively read and write to each other's disk format, having MacDrive is a necessity.
+When repairing computers, we are often asked to recover files from old drives and transfer them to external drives.
+Sometimes, they are two (2) different formats: NTFS (Windows) & APFS/HFS+ (Mac).
+Since Mac and Windows computers don't natively read and write in each other's disk format, having MacDrive is a necessity.

 The Mac drive icon inside of Windows File Explorer